State Compensation Insurance Fund (CA)

 No

-The table below reports the frequency at which SCIF compliantly sends X12 835 EORs to daisyBill clients.
+The table below shows how often SCIF sends X12 835 EORs to daisyBill clients within the required timeframes.

 94%